America's Great Loop

 overhead bridge on the west end of the Canal at Tonawanda.
 Your vessel's height above the water must be able to clear 15' 6" to make it under this bridge.
-Otherwise, a 19' 1" clearance will take you to Three Rivers the fixed RR bridge south of Chicago will get you to Three Rivers where you must exit via the Oswego Canal There is a slow canal speed limit on the entire Erie Canal.
+Otherwise, the 19' 1" vertical clearance required to clear the fixed RR bridge south of Chicago will get you to Three Rivers where you must exit via the Oswego Canal There is a slow canal speed limit on the entire Erie Canal.
 NYS navigation law dictates a 5 mph canal speed limit in most areas and a 10mph limit in others.
 There is also a toll for boaters to use the Canal.
 Tolls, of course, are based on your vessel size.
 It cost $50.00 for a 10 day pass (good for boats over 39') our last Cruising the Erie Canal is a long and a very slow cruise.
 Between moments of sheer excitement and